Programming and Scripts

+The simplest type of MATLAB® program is called a script.
+A script is a file that contains multiple sequential lines of MATLAB commands and function calls.
 You can run a script by typing its name at the command line.

 To create a script, use the

-This opens a blank file named
+This command opens a blank file named

 Whenever you write code, it is a good practice to add comments that describe the

-that describe the code.
-Comments allow others to understand your code,

-and can refresh your memory
+code.
+Comments enable others to understand your code and can refresh your memory

 when you return to it later.
-Add comments
+Add comments using the percent (

 Save the file in the current folder.
 To run the script, type its name at the command line: